rapiddweller/rapiddweller-benerator-ce/doc/generating_unique_data.md

 </generate>
 ```

 The most frequent application of this approach is the generation of unique database references using a prototype query.
-See the chapter
+See '[Prototype Queries](using_relational_databases.md#prototype-queries)'
-_Prototype Queries_.

 ## Achieving local uniqueness